 Laboratories Research Outline Supervisors E-mail address Forest Conservation Ecology Focusing on the forest tree species, that is the fundamental element of forest ecosystems, we explore the mechanisms that maintain ecosystems by monitoring the diversity and structure of natural forest communities and investigating the habitats of individual trees.
 Furthermore, We reveal the genetic diversity of forest tree species using DNA analysis.
-Professor Kisanuki Hiromitsu Associate Professor Torimaru Takeshi kis@bio.mie-u.ac.jp torimaru@bio.mie-u.ac.jp Forest Mycology In our laboratory, we are studying the species diversity and functional significance of microorganisms especially ones associated with woody and herbaceous plants, i.e. mycorrhizal fungi, bacteria and nematodes to unveil matter and energy flows and to conserve endangered plants in forest ecosystems.
+Professor Kisanuki Hiromitsu Associate Professor Torimaru Takeshi Associate Professor Tsuruta Kenji kis@bio.mie-u.ac.jp torimaru@bio.mie-u.ac.jp tsuruta@bio.mie-u.ac.jp Forest Mycology In our laboratory, we are studying the species diversity and functional significance of microorganisms especially ones associated with woody and herbaceous plants, i.e. mycorrhizal fungi, bacteria and nematodes to unveil matter and energy flows and to conserve endangered plants in forest ecosystems.
 For this purpose, students will have expertise in comprehensive forest microbial ecology through field activity as well as laboratory works of isolation, microscopy and molecular analyses.
-Professor Matsuda Yosuke Assistant Professor Kitagami Yudai m-yosuke@bio.mie-u.ac.jp kitagami@bio.mie-u.ac.jp Soil Science and Plant Nutrition In our laboratory, we have acquired the techniques of chemically analyze for soil and plants, and are conducting research on the adaptation of plants to the growing soil and the mechanism of excess and deficiency for each element.
-In recent years, we have been conducting research on nickel-iron nutrition in serpentinite soil, which is characterized by oligotrophic and high metal.
-Now we have started analysis of plant specimens owned by museums and the like. , We are proceeding the construction of an "element accumulation database" for wild plants in Japan, using XRF analyze method and plant specimens of museums.
+Professor Matsuda Yosuke Assistant Professor Kitagami Yudai m-yosuke@bio.mie-u.ac.jp kitagami@bio.mie-u.ac.jp Soil Science and Plant Nutrition In our laboratory, we acquire techniques for chemically analyzing the quantities of various elements contained in soil and plants.
+Utilizing this technology, we conduct research on the regulation and adaptation of elements acquired by plants from the soil.
+Additionally, we are working on developing a database of elemental accumulation information for various plant species using plant specimens.
+Currently, our research focuses on serpentine soil and its adaptive plants, as well as the characteristics of plants that accumulate high concentrations of specific elements such as manganese.
 Associate Professor Mizuno Takafumi tmizuno@bio.mie-u.ac.jp Forest environmental science Focusing on the creation of a circular society and symbiotic society, we conduct research on the sustainable utilization of forests and methods for using low environmental impact timber.
 Conduct research using humanities and social science methods, such as environmental sociology, in collaboration with various forest-related fields.
 We also conduct research on methodologies for Life Cycle Assessment to evaluate the environmental impacts arising from timber utilization.
 Associate Professor Fuchigami Yuki fuchigami@bio.mie-u.ac.jp